matthiask/django-prose-editor/docs/development.rst

 When using ``yarn dev``:

-- The generated CSS and JavaScript is not minified, making it easier to debug.
-- Source maps are generated to help identify exactly where in the source code an error occurs.
 - The watcher will rebuild files automatically when you make changes.

-Source maps are generated in development mode (``yarn dev``) for easier debugging, but not included in production builds to keep the package size manageable.
-The JavaScript in this project is quite extensive, so source maps would significantly increase the distribution size.

-The pre-commit configuration includes a hook that prevents committing files with source map references, ensuring that development artifacts don't make it into the repository.
+- Development mode provides faster builds for iteration.

+Both development and production builds:

+- Always generate minified CSS and JavaScript for optimal performance
+- Always include source maps to help identify exactly where in the source code an error occurs
+- Source maps are included in the distributed package to aid in debugging

+The build process ensures consistent output whether you're developing or building for production, with source maps always available for debugging purposes.

 Browser Testing with Playwright
 -------------------------------